-A terrifically drunk man with a face like one of those slobbering dogs that you never want to pet, but who wipe their faces all over your trousers anyway, grabs her and hugs her close to his large sagging body inside his large sagging green t-shirt with a dizzying psychedelic spiral on the front.
+A terrifically drunk man with a face like one of those slobbering dogs that you don’t want to pet, but who wipe their face all over your trousers anyway, grabs her and hugs her close to his large sagging body, inside his large sagging green t-shirt with a dizzying psychedelic spiral on the front.
 He attempts without great success to talk to her about ley lines.

-When we find a seat, a Spanish tourist perches her socked feet next to us on the grill by the fire to dry out.
+When we find a seat, a Spanish tourist perches her socked feet next to us on the grill by the blazing open fire to dry out.
 Giristroula’s mood sinks lower.

-But I still maintain my beatific disposition even back in the car as we get lost in the narrow country roads and consult antediluvian road signs, white and old with pointing hands, telling us the arcadian way to Bristol.
+But I maintain my beatific disposition, even back in the car as we get lost in the narrow country roads and consult antediluvian road signs – white and old, with pointing hands, the finger telling us the arcadian way to Bristol.

-We arrive late, my friend having laid a Great British cold spread of pork pies and scotch eggs for us – as always, gingerly eaten by the Greek – and I later dream of England’s hermetic Avalon, all the Merlin magic of western Britain, as I drift off to sleep in the Ikea bed of the rather cold upstairs spare bedroom.
+We arrive late, my friend having laid a Great British cold spread of pork pies and scotch eggs for us – as always, gingerly eaten by the Greek – and I later dream of England’s hermetic Avalon and all the Merlin magic of the West Country as I drift off to sleep in the Ikea bed in the rather cold upstairs spare bedroom.
 The high moon above peering in at us through the skylight.